nativescript-vue/nativescript-vue/CONTRIBUTING.md

 We will re-iterate these guidelines as the project matures.

+# Contributing to docs

+For the docs, we are using [docute.js](https://docute.js.org/#/home)

+docute is very simple, so skim through their documentation to get started with it.

 # Development setup
 You will need Node.js installed, as well as Nativescript